vmolsa/cpufreq-example/README.md

 cpufreq-example
 ===============

-HowTo change cpu frequency in c using libcpufreq
+HowTo change cpu frequency in c using libcpufreq library